Networked Insights, the analytics company that uses social

 network data to help brands understand how viewers are responding to TV shows

-and advertising, has issued its list of 2012 fall broadcast shows it recommends
+and advertising, has issued its list of broadcast network shows it recommends

 marketers either buy or avoid.